shaoweilin/shaoweilin.github.io/_posts/2021-03-23-biased-stochastic-approximation-with-mutable-processes.md

 title: Biased stochastic approximation with mutable processes
 ---

-We apply biased stochastic approximation and relative inference to optimize a relative information objective for latent Markov processes.
+We apply biased stochastic approximation and relative inference to optimize a relative information objective involving mutable Markov processes.

 We will be using [biased](https://shaoweilin.github.io/biased-stochastic-approximation/) stochastic approximation [[KMMW19]](#ref-KMMW19) where the stochastic updates are dependent on the past but the conditional expectation of the stochastic updates given the past is not equal to the mean field.
-These biased stochastic approximation schemes generalize the classical expectation maximization algorithm [[KMMW19]](#ref-KMMW19).
+These biased stochastic approximation schemes for mutable processes generalize the classical expectation maximization algorithm [[KMMW19]](#ref-KMMW19) for mutable models.

 This post is a continuation from our [series](https://shaoweilin.github.io/motivic-information-path-integrals-and-spiking-networks/) on spiking networks, path integrals and motivic information.